GhostLyrics/ipics2014-essay/essay.markdown

 * probably has a credit card
 * is familiar with cryptographic principles
 * is interested in InfoSec (follows and retweets @JZziarski, @SwiftOnSecurity, @viss)
-* watched Elementary (detective TV series) on more than one occation
+* watched Elementary (detective TV series) on more than one occasion
 * is opposed to recent #gamergate controversy
 * uses Marked (Markdown parsing app)
 * has at least basic programming knowledge (mention of "segfault")